© G. Geelen, Max-Planck-Institut für Eisenforschung GmbH

 • Concentration profiles, segregations, element mapping

-The X-ray laboratory is equipped with five different diffractometers.
+The X-ray laboratory is equipped with four different diffractometers.
 In 2012 the complete laboratory infrastructure was recently reorganized in a single x-ray lab.
 The laboratory equipment is continuously updated.
-Two new diffractometers were installed in 2019 and a new device will be installed in spring 2023
+Two new diffractometers were installed in 2019 and a new device was installed 2023.
+An additional fifth diffractometer for XRD experiments under reactive atmosphere will be installed in spring 2025.

 A wide range of X- ray techniques are possible: